Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Computational Experiments

 The running time of PBT shows little dependency on $n$.
 Observe that the upper level of the search algorithm in PBT does not depend on $n$.
 Due to the heuristic described in Section~\ref{sec:authorisations-pruning}, the size of the assignment graph (the lower level) is bounded by $k^2$, i.e.\ does not generally grow with $n$.
-Hence only generation of the assignment graph depends on $n$ in PBT\@.
+Hence, only the generation of the assignment graph depends on $n$ in PBT\@.
 However, the larger the value of $n$, the less likely that full scans of the list of users are needed.
-As a result, PBT demonstrates sub-linear scalability in this experiment, solving instances of size about $10^7$ in under a second.
+As a result, PBT demonstrates sub-linear scaling in this experiment, solving instances with more than $10^8$ users in under a second.
 Even if not directly practical in case of WSP, this result shows that a careful design and implementation of an FPT algorithm has a potential to routinely address very large problems.

 In contrast to the experiments along the ``vary-$k$'' slice, the PBPB (Res) scaling on the ``fixed-$k$'' slice is not similar to that of PBT, and is possibly worse than polynomial (as the slope increases on the log-log plot).
-On the other hand, the PBPB (CP) shows very good performance, demonstrating sub-linear scaling (roughly $n^{0.9}$), and outperforming PBPB (Res) on large $n$'s.
-It is natural to hypothesize that this is because at large $n$ the matching problem becomes ever more important, making the cutting planes proof system more suitable.
-Although, as discussed in Section~\ref{sec:newPB-properties}, there is the potential of PB solutions in FPT time even with the resolution proof system, it seems quite possible that the standard PB solver in resolution proof system mode will not be able to find them, and so SAT4J (Res) could not fully exploit the FPT nature of the problem.
-On the other hand, the natural expectation, and confirmed by separate experiments, is that at large $n$, the matching problem will be very easy as there is little conflict between users, and simple propagation is usually sufficient to solve the problem.
-However, the cause for the relatively poor performance of PBPB (Res) at large $n$ requires future investigation.
+On the other hand, the PBPB (CutP) and CSP (CP-SAT), both show very good performance, demonstrating sub-linear scaling (roughly $n^{0.9}$), and outperforming PBPB (Res) on large $n$'s.
+For PBPB (CutP), it is natural to hypothesise that this is because at large $n$ the matching problem becomes even more important, making the cutting planes proof system more suitable.
+For CSP (CP-SAT), we can hypothesise that, unlike the SAT4J solver, the OR~Tools SAT solver efficiently discovers strategies similar to the one proposed in Proposition~\ref{th:matching-polysize}, and thus solves the problem in FPT time.
+This behaviour is interesting, and good news for SAT solvers, but requires future investigation as there might be potential for significant improvement to enhance the solver's performance using the fact that the problem is FPT.

+We note here that the off-the-shelf solvers (PBPB~(Res), PBPB~(CutP) and CSP~(CP-SAT) all compete with each other in the `vary-$k$' and `fixed-$k$' slices (see also \appendixD{} for the $n = 100k$ slice), however none of them is a universal winner.
+It is clear though that, as expected, the resolution proof system performs better than the cutting planes resolution system on the `vary-$k$' slice.